MISSION TERRACE – Why “Terrace” When it’s in a Valley?

-San Francisco is not only one of the most beautiful places to live in the world, it also boasts some of the richest history with roots dating back even farther than the United States itself!
+San Francisco is not only one of the most beautiful places to live in the world, but it also boasts some of the richest histories with roots dating back even farther than the United States itself!
 One of San Francisco’s most beautiful neighborhoods, Mission Terrace, is no exception.
 But what makes Mission Terrace so special anyway?
 And why is it called a “terrace” when it sits in a valley?
 Well, one definition for “terrace” is – a leveled surface built into the landscape for agriculture…and that’s where this story gets interesting.

 The idyllic neighborhood of Mission Terrace wasn’t always dotted with adorable homes and convenient streetcar stops.
 Before the citizens of San Francisco would call it home, the area where Mission Terrace sits was farmland, operated by Italian and French truck gardeners who lived humbly on the rented land.
 Mostly known at the time for its expansive broccoli crops, the land was surveyed for neighborhood construction by the Baldwin & Howell Company all the way back in 1911!
 The dream?
 Build a beautiful neighborhood filled with affordable houses that would reignite the real estate market in the city!